As used in this chapter:

 (4) It results in one of the following:

-(a) In the case of a person under three years of age, at least one developmental delay or an established risk;
+(a) In the case of a person under three years of age, at least one developmental delay or a diagnosed physical or mental condition that has a high probability of resulting in a developmental delay;

-(b) In the case of a person at least three years of age but under six years of age, at least two developmental delays or an established risk;
+(b) In the case of a person at least three years of age but under six years of age, at least two developmental delays ;

 (c) In the case of a person six years of age or older, a substantial functional limitation in at least three of the following areas of major life activity, as appropriate for the person's age: self-care, receptive and expressive language, learning, mobility, self-direction, capacity for independent living, and, if the person is at least sixteen years of age, capacity for economic self-sufficiency.